sumeetkr/AwesomeSocialMediaPolarizationAndEchoChambers/README.md

 # c) Publications
+2018, Stewart, Leo G., Ahmer Arif, and Kate Starbird. ["Examining trolls and polarization with a retweet network."
+In Proc.
+ACM WSDM, Workshop on Misinformation and Misbehavior Mining on the Web (to appear).
+Accessed January.
+2018.](http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf)

 2018, Nabeel Gillani, Ann Yuan, Martin Saveski, Soroush Vosoughi, and Deb Roy.
 2018.
 Me, My Echo Chamber, and I: Introspection on Social Media Polarization.
 In Proceedings of the 2018 World Wide Web Conference (WWW '18).
 International World Wide Web Conferences Steering Committee, Republic and Canton of Geneva, Switzerland, 823-831.
 DOI: https://doi.org/10.1145/3178876.3186130